-People try to shrug such questions off.
 You can tell when a question is a good one: nobody wants to listen to it.
 The key, I think, is to keep raising issues, until they can't be shrugged off and people start raising them on their own.
-The modern understanding of reason is insufficient for our needs.
-The basic point to push is that people should consider whether the answers that understanding gives us are adequate to how they actually experience life.
+The modern understanding of reason is insufficient for universal human needs.
+The point to push, then, is that people should consider whether the answers that understanding gives us are adequate to their actual experience of life.
+Rather than engaging them by accepting their stated principles, which will only give back scientism and liberalism, we should engage them by pointing out their real principles, which-as Chris Ferrara pointed out-invariably smuggle objective goods and even God back in to make their system minimally workable.